Hauz Khas Series – A House in the Village, Chapter 7

 [Text and photos by Mayank Austen Soofi]

-A much younger woman is standing alone by a shrub.
+Close by, a woman is standing alone by a shrub.

 The sky blackens and the partially-sunken boat ceases to be visible.
 Nothing seems to be lost; yet the village becomes (briefly) the most poignant place in Delhi.